Visit the Ludington State Park of West Michigan

-Enjoy a hike on one of the eight marked trails that cover 18 miles, and take note of the variety of trail markers and information kiosks along the way which provide some fascinating historical and natural facts about the park.
-A description of the individual trails - and the estimated walking time for each - is detailed by clicking on Trail Maps
+Enjoy a hike on one of the eight marked trails that cover 18 miles, and take note of the variety of trail markers and information kiosks along the way which provide some fascinating historical and natural facts about the Ludington State Park.
+A description of the individual trails - and the estimated walking time for each - is detailed at the Trail Maps page in this website.
+From this page, you will be able to print a PDF of the trail map to carry along with you on your hike.

-, where anglers will discover an abundance of Hamlin Lake walleye, bass, northern pike, perch, and bluegill.
+The Ludington State Park is a fisherman's paradise, where anglers will discover an abundance of Hamlin Lake walleye, bass, northern pike, perch, and bluegill.
 A boat launch area provides easy access into the lake for boats up to 22 feet, with convenient parking for trailers.
 During the fall salmon run, when the fish attempt to jump over the dam on their way upstream, spectators and anglers line the Sable River Boardwalk to capture the thrill of this fishing season highlight.
 A hard surface walkway provides handicapped access across the dam and along both sides of the river.
 Other areas in the park that are barrier-free are the Hamlin Beach changing and concession building, certain campsites and all restroom buildings in the Pines, Cedar and middle Beechwood campgrounds.
+See www.LudingtonAreaFishing.com for the latest fishing reports and other related fishing information.

 Discover the beauty--experience the fun--at the one and only Ludington State Park.